krolikowski80/kubernetes/src/README.md

 kubectl edit -n config configmaps redis-config kubectl exec -n config data-tier-... -- redis-cli CONFIG GET tcp-keepalive (You can use tab completion to display the possible values to replace ... with)
 ```
-##### This command is used in Kubernetes to restart the deployment named data-tier in the config namespace.
+> This command is used in Kubernetes to restart the deployment named data-tier in the config namespace.
 Here’s a breakdown of each part of this command:

-`
+`kubectl rollout -n config restart deployment data-tier`
-kubectl rollout -n config restart deployment data-tier`
+>- kubectl: Command-line tool for managing and interacting with Kubernetes clusters.
-- kubectl: Command-line tool for managing and interacting with Kubernetes clusters.
+>- rollout: Command for managing application rollout strategies.
-- rollout: Command for managing application rollout strategies.
+>- -n config: Specifies that the operation should be performed in the config namespace.
-- -n config: Specifies that the operation should be performed in the config namespace.
+>- restart deployment data-tier: Forces a restart of the deployment named data-tier.
-- restart deployment data-tier: Forces a restart of the deployment named data-tier.
+>
-- ###### In summary, this command is used to initiate a restart of the data-tier deployment specifically within the config namespace in Kubernetes.
+><b>In summary, this command is used to initiate a restart of the data-tier deployment specifically within the config namespace in Kubernetes.</b>

 ```kubectl exec -n config data-tier-... -- redis-cli CONFIG GET tcp-keepalive (You can use tab completion to display the possible values to replace ... with)
 kubectl create -f 10.4-app_tier_secret.yaml -n config